-3.14.
-The Council needs to assess all potential sites and make choices about which sites to allocate and for what purpose.
-Not all of the sites put forward to the Council identified in the HELAA and the Call for Sites fit within the emerging spatial strategy of The Plan or are required to meet development needs.
-In the early stages of the site assessment process sites which fell outside the growth locations were discounted and have not been appraised further.
-Sites were also discounted if they are subject to a constraint as set out in the following table.
-Major policy constraints are broadly similar to those used for the HELAA site selection, but have been adjusted to apply to North Norfolk, and further constraints including excluding those outside the selected settlements and those sites which are known not to be available.
+- 3.21.
+The Local Plan seeks to direct development to the most appropriate and sustainable locations through the setting of the Spatial Strategy.
+Most of the sites identified in the HELAA (including many sites proposed through the Call for Sites) did not fit within the spatial strategy of the emerging Local Plan.
+Therefore, in the initial stages of the Stage 2 Local Plan Site Assessment process, sites which were located outside of the proposed growth locations in the emerging Local Plan were screened out and have not been appraised further. - 3.22.
+Sites were also screened out if they were subject to other constraints as set out in the following table.
+Major policy constraints are broadly similar to those termed as 'absolute constraints' and used for the Norfolk-wide HELAA site identification process, but have been adjusted to apply to North Norfolk, with additional constraints such as excluding those outside of the selected settlements and those sites which are known not to be available.

-Table 1 - High level reasons for discounting potential sites.
+Table 1 - High level reasons for screening out potential sites